k0r1g/bio/_posts/2024-10-1-mini-blog-post-1.md

 ---
 ![Mini blog post 1 image](/assets/img/mini_blog_1_image.webp)

+**Update: It was a rejection- but I knew immediately it would be from the interview, I could tell she was pattern matching, and when I wasn't at all what she was looking for, she passed.
+She mentioned she wanted to ex-research engineers.**

 It's the first of October!
 My Dad off-handedly remarked that Elon Musk is more productive than my brother and I combined.
 Ok, let's try to prove him wrong.

 Today, I have an interview with the Director of Engineering at Scale AI.
 I've only worked at startups that I've founded so this is a new experience.
 I should note, this is all part of a larger strategy to work on my ikigai, move to SF in order to increase my surface area of luck, and to build something amazing.